-URLs must be properly escaped or they will not work, e.g. you must replace each space with %20 as shown in the second example above.
+URLs must be properly escaped or they will not work, e.g. you must replace each space with %20.

-If you want the local path to include spaces or other special characters, you can enclose it in double quotes, or you can use the \setminus (backslash) character as a Unix shell style escape character preceding any special character.
+If you want the local path to include spaces or other special characters, you can enclose it in double quotes, or you can use the \ (backslash) character as a Unix shell style escape character preceding any special character.
 Of course this also means that you must use / (forward slash) as a path delimiter.
 Note that this behaviour is new in Subversion 1.6 and will not work with older clients.